chelseabai/Audio-VR-Shooting-Game/README.md

 8|125 - 200 | 5375Hz - 8600Hz | 1-0.005*i | white

 #### Spectral Centroid Analysis
 During frequency analysis, we realised that sometimes there is a rapid change in notes (e.g.  pull off technique) in the electric guitar track.
 This indicates a **shift in the overall frequency**.
 To capture this “shift”, spectral centroid is used to identify the **centre of mass** of the spectrum, which perceptually connects with the impression of brightness of a sound.
 To get this centre of mass, a “for loop” is implemented which returns the frequency bin that split the total amplitude into two halves (left total frequency = right total frequency).
 We then applied this value to change the lighting effect of the room **(Part 2)**.
-A higher COM results in greater lighting intensity.
+A higher COM results in greater lighting intensity: `Intensity = min(COM Index/25, 2)`;

         void GetCOM(){
             float currentMass = 0;